Skip to content

 • next-mdx-remote and @mdx-js/mdx compile at runtime — useful for MDX stored in a database or CMS.
 The compilation happens server-side and the result is serialized to the client.
 This is what makes dynamic frontmatter extraction possible.

-• Component substitution requires the components prop — Recharts passes down to every MDX-rendered element.
+• Component substitution requires the components prop — components are passed through the MDX runtime and substituted for HTML elements.
 Missing a components prop means MDX falls back to default HTML elements and your custom components are ignored.

 • Remark/rehype plugins must be ESM-compatibleremark-gfm v3+, rehype-highlight, and most modern plugins are pure ESM.
 Using require() or misconfigured next.config.js (CommonJS) causes import failures.